Facebook is a marketing powerhouse. Here's how to use your first-party data to make it work even harder for your brand.

 Could your Facebook ads perform even better with more data?

-For Lytics customers, whose success stories include revenue and conversion increases from 10 to 500 percent, the answer is absolutely and unequivocally yes.
+For Lytics customers, whose success stories include revenue and conversion increases from 105 to 500%, the answer is absolutely and unequivocally yes.

 The only question left is how.

 Facebook has a rich cross-section of data—both demographic and behavioral.
 They know what their users engage with.
 They know what they like.
 They know their political leanings and personal passions.

 But what they don’t know is how your customers interact with your brand off Facebook.
 Do they subscribe to your mailing list?
 Do they respond to coupons and offers?
 What kind of content do they read and respond to on your site?
 How engaged are they with you?